 Interchange Fee Facts for Merchant Consideration

-The interchange fee –a fee within the overall cost of a single credit card transaction can be a confusing concept.
+The interchange fee –the largest single cost portion within the overall cost of a single credit card transaction can be a confusing concept.
 But a firm grasp is essential for an overall understanding of B2B payment processing costs for purchasing cards and commercial credit cards and most importantly, reducing them to the lowest possible denominator.and a preferable interchange category.
-Managing the interchange fee is essential to all payment card processing merchants.
-Unfortunately, there is a lot of incorrect information defining the fee, and the complex relationships between the factors that influence it.
+Managing the interchange fee is essential to all payment card processing B2B merchants.
+Unfortunately, there is a lot of incorrect information defining interchange fees or rates, and the complex relationships between the factors that influence it.
 Let’s sort through it – in basic order.

 Visa and MasterCard are bank card associations and they set the guidelines for credit card issuance and acceptance.
-Credit cards are not issued by the company’s themselves, but by banks (and credit unions, organizations, retailers) all across the country whom they contract with to market and manage the credit cards.
+Credit cards are not issued by the card associations themselves, but by banks (and credit unions, organizations, retailers) all across the country whom they contract with to market and manage the credit cards.
 You see these every day – Chase, Capital One and so on.
 American Express and Discover are also associations, and they issue their own cards and contract with others to do so.

+Let’s be clear.
 The interchange fee is determined by the interchange category the credit card transaction falls into.
-The interchange category and the interchange rate are set by the individual card brands (all of them).
+The interchange category and associated interchange rates are set by the individual card brands (all of them).
 Processors do not lower your interchange fees per se, they assist in ensuring your transaction falls into the interchange category that will authorize it at the lowest possible interchange fee/rate.

-- Card type – credit or debit? basic? rewards? higher rewards? government procurement?
+- Card type – credit or debit? basic? rewards? higher rewards? government procurement (purchasing card!)?

 - Data collected on the transaction?
 Zip code?
 CVV code?
 Level 3?